carltonf/carltonf-blog-source/_drafts/boxize-my-development-setup.md

 # Background

+I'd like to see computation unit - immutable, replicable and clonable.

 ## The adaptionist

 Not too long ago, following my adaption path.
+Reuse the official `golden image` or `docker image`.

 ## The fun with VM

+Standized my environemnt.
+Make conciously-aware of my work and itemize it.

 ## The hype of container

+I was not impressed by it at first.

 # My setup

 ## Vagrant

+I'm still using `Arch Linux` as my base box.

 ## Docker

 ## Shell scripting

+It turns out Shell scripting is still widely used.

 # Verdict